Discombobulated in the City.

 Image credit: iStock Athens

-The light has changed now its Autumn; the sun is lower with more shadows.
-The whole quality of light shifting from summer to autumn; this change always enchanted me.
+The light has changed now it’s Autumn; the sun is lower with more shadows, this transition always enchanted me .
 Years ago, at university I would spend hours in the black box theatre in North London trying to recreate this light, up and down ladders hauling the heavy black lamps, using gauze and stencils to diffuse the light to create this quality.

 There is a gentle cooling breeze as it moves through the trees and leaves, rasping and rattling.
 The dog stops and sniffs here and there as I take him for his evening walk.
 I can see the sweeping expansive basin rising into Parnitha, one of the four mountains that surround the city of Athens and the sprawling metropolitan area.
 These mountains at times protective, awe-inspiring, at other moments I feel suffocated by their presence like a wall looming over me.